Galileo Church

 • We plan parties that kids will love, and invite grownups to play, too.
 Like our Annual Intergenerational All-Night Back-to-School Video-Gaming Lock-In, or our summertime putt-putt tournament, or endless karaoke on the church sound system.
 It’s all good.

 • We don’t put kids on display for the church, like with a “children’s moment” in worship.
-But do invite grownups to participate in G-Kids and G-Youth in various ways.
+But we do invite grownups to participate in G-Kids in various ways.